With a host of impressive facilities and a lively environment, Bryan College Station will appeal to athletes of all ages.

 Brazos County Expo Complex

-The Brazos County Expo, host of the 2018 American Quarter Horse Association Youth World Cup, is the ideal venue for equestrian, rodeo and livestock competitions in the Brazos Valley.
+Host of the 2018 AQHA Youth World Cup, the Brazos County Expo is the ideal venue for equestrian, rodeo and livestock competitions in the Brazos Valley.
 The complex encompasses a 70,000-square-foot arena with seating for 3,000 and offers a second 75,000-square-foot arena tailored towards cutting, dressage and barrel racing events.
 Two 60,000-square-foot pavilions surround the complex with the ability to house a total of 1,674 heads of cattle or 532 horses.
-The complex also includes 50,000-square-feet of indoor multi-use space that can cater towards many sports and events.
+The complex also includes 50,000-square-feet of indoor multi-use space that can house a variety of indoor sports.

 Things to do in Bryan College Station